 When you are involved in a serious car accident, the driver responsible for causing the crash can be held accountable for the results.
 From medical costs to the costs associated with work absences, you can hold the at-fault driver and his or her insurance company responsible.
-But what happens in situations where the driver at fault is killed?
+But what happens in Georgia if the driver at fault is killed?

 A fatal accident in which the driver in a single vehicle accident was killed and his passenger survived recently happened in Marietta.